Components | Non Groupo Component Discussions

 • CASSETTES

-Campagnolo's cassettes are eleven speed while SRAM and Shimano's are ten speed.
-Cassettes by Shimanno and SRAM are completely interchangeable.
+All of the higher end groups from the big three use 11 speed cassettes.
+Cassettes by Shimano and SRAM are completely interchangeable.
 The spline patterns and cog spacing are exactly the same.
-Therefore, there is nothing preventing you from installing a SRAM cassette on a Shimano bike or the other way around.
-Campagnolo cassettes cannot be used with either Shimano pattern cassette bodies or with Shimano/SRAM shifting systems.
-A wide range of cassette ratios are available in both formats, but the Shimano/SRAM spec. offers a bit more range and variability.
+Although Campagnolo's cassette spacing is technically different, they are so close to Shimano's and SRAM's that they are effectively the same.
+The Campy cassette body interface (or splines) is different from the others so they can not be swapped onto Shimano body hubs, but they will shift properly in a Shimano or SRAM equipped bike.
+Therefore, there is nothing preventing you from installing a SRAM cassette on a Shimano or Campy equipped bike or the other way around.
+A wide range of cassette ratios are available in both formats, but the Shimano/SRAM spec. offers a bit more range and variability mostly because both companies take a slightly different approach to gear ratios.

 • CHAINS

-As with cassettes, SRAM/Shimano chains are designed for their ten speed drive trains and Campagnolo chains are designed for their eleven speed drive trains.
-Campagnolo chains require that the individual installing the chain use a special, expensive Campy chain tool.
-Except for that, the Campagnolo chains are excellent chains, quiet, strong and long lasting.
-Once a Campagnolo chain has been "broken" or removed from the bicycle, they should NOT be reassembled and must be thrown out.
-SRAM and Shimano chains are well designed and manufactured and do not require a special chain tool to assemble chains.
-Once removed from a bicycle, Shimano and SRAM chains can be reassembled.
+As with cassettes, SRAM, Shimano and Campagnolo chains are designed for their eleven speed drive trains.
+Campagnolo chains require that the individual installing the chain use a special, and expensive Campy chain tool.
+Aside from that, the Campagnolo chains are excellent, quiet, strong and long lasting.
+Once a Campagnolo chain has been "broken" or removed from the bicycle, they must NOT be reassembled and must be thrown out.
+SRAM and Shimano chains are well designed and manufactured and do not require a special chain tool to assemble.
+Once removed from a bicycle, Shimano and SRAM chains can be reassembled but it is always best to replace them.
+All three companies' chains can be used with the others' drive trains.

 • DERAILLEURS